cdktf/cdktf-provider-cloudflare/docs/zeroTrustTunnelCloudflaredConfig.csharp.md

 - *Type:* string[]

-Audience tags of the access rule.
+Access applications that are allowed to reach this hostname for this Tunnel.

+Audience tags can be identified in the dashboard or via the List Access policies API.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zero_trust_tunnel_cloudflared_config#aud_tag ZeroTrustTunnelCloudflaredConfigA#aud_tag}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zero_trust_tunnel_cloudflared_config#aud_tag ZeroTrustTunnelCloudflaredConfigA#aud_tag}

 ---